Which of the following is not a greenhouse gas? | Channels for Pearson+

 1

-Understand the concept of greenhouse gases: Greenhouse gases are components of the atmosphere that can absorb and emit infrared radiation, leading to the greenhouse effect, which warms the Earth's surface.
+Understand the concept of greenhouse gases: Greenhouse gases are compounds in the atmosphere that trap heat, contributing to the greenhouse effect.
+Common examples include carbon dioxide (CO2), methane (CH4), and water vapor (H2O).

-Identify common greenhouse gases: The most well-known greenhouse gases include carbon dioxide (CO2), water vapor (H2O), methane (CH4), nitrous oxide (N2O), and ozone (O3).
+Identify the properties of each gas listed: Methane (CH4), carbon dioxide (CO2), and water vapor (H2O) are known to absorb infrared radiation and contribute to the greenhouse effect.

-Analyze the given options: Review each option to determine if it is a known greenhouse gas.
-Carbon dioxide (CO2), water vapor (H2O), and methane (CH4) are all recognized as greenhouse gases.
+Consider the role of nitrogen (N2) in the atmosphere: Nitrogen makes up a significant portion of Earth's atmosphere but does not absorb infrared radiation effectively, thus not contributing to the greenhouse effect.

-Consider the properties of nitrogen (N2): Nitrogen makes up a significant portion of the Earth's atmosphere but does not absorb infrared radiation effectively, thus it is not considered a greenhouse gas.
+Compare the gases: Methane (CH4), carbon dioxide (CO2), and water vapor (H2O) are greenhouse gases, while nitrogen (N2) is not.

-Conclude which is not a greenhouse gas: Based on the analysis, nitrogen (N2) does not contribute to the greenhouse effect and is therefore not a greenhouse gas.
+Conclude which gas is not a greenhouse gas: Based on the properties and roles of these gases, nitrogen (N2) does not contribute to the greenhouse effect and is not considered a greenhouse gas.

 Watch next